Nash Equilibria in Games with Playerwise Concave Coupling Constraints: Existence and Computation: Conclusion

-\section{CONCLUSION}
+\section{Conclusion}

-In this paper, we established existence of Nash equilibria in continuous games with playerwise concave utilities and shared, playerwise concave constraints.
-We proposed an independent log barrier regularized gradient method and proved its convergence to constrained Nash equilibria in potential games with shared coupling constraints.
+In this paper, we established existence of Nash equilibria in continuous action games with playerwise concave utilities and shared, playerwise concave constraints.
+Furthermore, we proposed an independent log barrier regularized gradient method and proved its convergence to constrained Nash equilibria in potential games with shared coupling constraints.

-Our work suggests several directions for future work: Can equilibrium existence and computation be characterized when utilities or constraints lack playerwise concavity, as in Markov games?
-Do our results extend to settings with stochastic zeroth- or first-order feedback?
-And finally, one may ask whether our approach can be applied to learning weaker notions of equilibria in general-sum games, or constrained Nash equilibria in other tractable subclasses of playerwise concave games, such as zero-sum or monotone games.
+Our findings suggest several directions for future work.
+First, characterizing equilibrium existence and computation in settings where utilities or constraints lack playerwise concavity, such as Markov games, remains to be further explored.
+Second, extending our algorithmic approach to accommodate stochastic zeroth- or first-order feedback is a natural next step.
+Third, adapting our framework to learn equilibria in other tractable subclasses of playerwise concave games, including zero-sum and monotone games, is another direction worth exploring.